HaoWuLab-Bioinformatics/scHiCyclePred/Raw_Data/README.md

 # This folder contains the raw data used in this study
-### The original dataset used in this study can be directly downloaded from ....
+### The original dataset used in this study can be directly downloaded from https://pan.baidu.com/s/1STtko6_6nRC36Whdh3jwuA ，and the extraction code is 0314.

 ### Introduction of the dataset：